idpay/idpay-estimation-form-plugin/readme.txt

 2. Click on IDPay for E&P Form gateway setting.
 3. Enter your API Key.
 4. If you need to use this plugin in Test mode, Select the "Sandbox" checkbox.

-Thank you so much for using IDPay Payment Gateway.

 == Changelog ==